Many diseases of cucurbits can be prevented or minimized in the home vegetable garden by using the following simple cultural controls:

 The fungus overwinters in crop debris and on weeds in the cucurbit family.
 The spores can be wind-blown or carried in splashing water.
 Free water on leaf surfaces is required for infection, which is favored by temperatures of 79 to 90 °F. The disease progresses rapidly at these temperatures, and infections of new leaves can occur every 7 to 10 days.

 Prevention & Treatment: To manage this disease, avoid overhead irrigation if possible or water in the early morning hours when leaves are already wet with dew.
 Remove and destroy old cucurbit vines and residues since this is where the fungus survives the winter.
-Keep the garden well weeded to prevent a buildup of humidity in the canopy and take special precautions to destroy weeds in the cucurbit family, such as bur cucumber and coyote gourd.
-Rotate away from cucurbits (melons, squash, and cucumber) for 2 to 3 years, if possible.
-If the disease is severe enough to warrant the use of fungicides, several are available for home garden use (Table 2).
+Keep the garden weeded to promote good air flow and take special precautions to destroy weeds in the cucurbit family, such as bur cucumber and coyote gourd.
+Rotate away from cucurbits (melons, squash, and cucumber) for 2 to 3 years.
+If the disease is severe enough to warrant the use of fungicides, several are available for home garden use (Table 1).

 Fusarium Wilt